Anuoluwapo25/SendPay/README.md

 ### 1. Wallet Connection & Identity

-Users connect their existing crypto wallet on their first visit.
+Users create their crypto wallet on their first visit.
 The wallet acts as the cryptographic backbone of their identity on Sendr — it is the source of truth for who they are and what they own.
 No new seed phrases, no new accounts to manage.

 ### 2. Username System